ivoputzer/md-slides-template/readme.md

 This template follows the `PITCHME.md` convention introduced by [GitPitch][gitpitch_url].

 ## Instructions
-1. Navigate to the main page of the template repository.
+1. Navigate to the main page of this template repository.
 2. Above the file list, click **Use this template**.
 ![Use this template](data/use-this-template.png)
-3. Select the owner account and name the new repository.
+1. Select the owner account and name your repository.
-4. Click **Create repository from template**.
+2. Click **Create repository from template**.

-This steps will boostrap your new presentation using this template.
+This steps will boostrap your presentation using this template.

 ## Pull changes
 Setup `upstream` to whatever name you want